m00gendai/mapping-tool-v2/README.md

 #### General ####
 * VFR Reporting Points are not supported
 * Airport/VFR Reporting Point combinations are not detected
+* Application is intended for fullscreen use, responsive design is not a requirement.
+While it is planned to be implemented, it has a very low priority.

 ## Known Bugs ##